Hopewell Essential Oils

 (Genesis 1:29-30, Ezekiel 47:12)

 1. My son tripped over the cord to his lava lamp, and the glass broke spilling the green "lava" on our living room carpet.
-It was a very waxy substance, so I soaked up as much as possible, then left it to dry.
+It was a very waxy substance, so I soaked up as much as possible and then left it to dry.
 I used Lime essential oil all over the large stain, and was shocked at how effective this was.
 After several applications, it dissolved the waxy goop and removed the stain!
 L.L.

 2. When I had a drippy nose that just would not quit (literally blowing my nose every 5 minutes or it would drip anyway), someone told me to run a drop of Lime down the top of my nose and also on the upper lip (under my nose).
 It worked! :) Other people do the same with Lemon.
 As preventative/maintenance, I've been putting about 3 drops of liquid coconut oil with 1 drop of Lime on the bottom of each foot morning and evening.
 It seems to keep me breathing better, especially at night. - Teresa